 Actual fillets?
 That’s a whole new world for me.
 Although I have learned it is similar to chicken in that if you overcook it, it’s dry.

 It also begins seeping white albumin.
-If you see white oozing out, remove it from the heat because it’s overcooked!
+If you see white oozing out, remove it from the heat.
+White albumin is not bad and is not at all harmful to eat, but it is often a sign that it is done cooking.

 Ingredients for Glazed Salmon